oatmiwk/github-webhook-discord/README.md

 ## ❓ Why did I do this?
 I had made a very bare bones bot for my Discord server, as i was annoyed that I could only display 5 commits at a time and the messages would get cut after like 10 words.
 While it is not for everyone, a very small population just might!
 It also set me to do something and start with a small little project that I plan to make it much much easier to use in the future.

-Could I have made a simple github action?
+- Could I have made a simple github action?
 Ummm... yeah... but this is more fun!!
+- Is this over the top?
+Who knows!

 ## 📑 Future Features